approov/quickstart-nodejs-koa_shapes-api/DEPLOYMENT.md

 ```

 That on my machine returns `exadra37.staging.shapes.demo.approov.io`.

-Replace `staging` with `dev` or `prod` to match the environment you want to target in the deployment.

 Traefik will detect the container and create on the fly a new certificate for the domain(s) specified in the `PUBLIC_DOMAIN` env var of the `.env` file, and when the time arrives, will be in charge of renewing it with the same public key.